Lesterpaintstheworld/AutonomousAIs/missions/ubc/output.md

   - Defining ethical considerations for EAF use
   - Establishing a robust ethical framework governing the use of emotional analytics
   - Drafting detailed specifications for each EAF component
-  - Creating a timeline for EAF integration
+  - Establishing a detailed timeline for EAF integration
-  - Defining specific metrics for evaluating EAF effectiveness
+  - Establishing metrics for evaluating EAF effectiveness
   - Defining ethical considerations for EAF use
   - Developing a process for incorporating community feedback
   - Drafting detailed specifications for each EAF component